Super Princess Peach: Reception

 Super Princess Peach received generally positive reviews from critics, it currently has an average rating of 76.60% on GameRankings, and of 75% on Metacritic.

 By July 2007, 1.15 million copies of Super Princess Peach have been sold worldwide.
 It is one of the best-selling Nintendo DS video games.

+The role reversal of having Peach as the heroine and protagonist instead of the damsel in distress rescuing Mario in her own adventure was widely praised.
+Nintendo World Report praised how Peach finally got her chance to do the rescuing after years of only being the one rescued, and described the game as a “cute, delightfully absurd” Mario title.
+GameSpot considered it a “neat bit of role-reversal for Peach” and felt the game does "a good job of defining itself outside the usual Mario formula".
+GamesRadar described the game as "long-overdue Peach-centered action", adding it was "about time" Bowser targeted the source of his problems and enjoyed how Peach was determined to bring Mario and Luigi home on her own.
+Nintendo Life celebrated how Peach finally got her own solo adventure while even getting to save Mario all by herself.

-The game's lack of difficulty was intensely criticized.
-Gaming website GameSpy noted that the number of shop items and the "Joy" vibe made it "quite hard to die".
-Another web site, IGN, was more critical, criticizing Nintendo for "going out of its way" to "spoon-feed" the player full of tips and information.
+The game's lack of difficulty was widely noted and received some criticism.
+GameSpy noted that the number of shop items and the health-replenishing Calm Vibe made it "quite tough to die".
+IGN was more critical, criticizing Nintendo for "going out of its way" to "spoon-feed" the player full of tips and information.
 Reviewer Ryan Davis from GameSpot similarly wrote that the game was too easy for the average platformer player.
 X-Plays Morgan Webb gave it a 4/5, commenting that the game was very easy to play and should be played by first timers to platform games.